Recipes » Dinner » BEST No-Boil Sausage Lasagna

 You can also reheat a piece in the microwave, covered with plastic wrap, for about 90 seconds.
 The oven method is the best!

-What to Serve With Lasagna
+What to Serve With Easy Lasagna

 A few of my favorite veggie side dishes to serve with lasagna are: